Henry Schein: Dental

 In 1997, Henry Schein acquired Sullivan Dental Products and Dentrix Dental Systems, making it the world's largest distributor of dental equipment and supplies.
 Dentrix Ascend, Henry Schein's cloud-based software designed for dental offices, is a scalable system.
 Its interface was built to be intuitive and the company works with users to include features dental offices require.

 Henry Schein established the Henry Schein Dental Business Institute in March 2015 to teach owners and operators of dental practices the fundamentals of business.
 The first class to complete the program graduated in March 2016.
 Henry Schein also launched the Henry Schein Digital Dentistry Program at Temple University's Maurice H. Kornberg School of Dentistry in 2016.

 In May 2016, Henry Schein's entity Dentrix presented the DEXIS software's ability to integrate X-rays into a patient's chart.
 Zahn Dental, Henry Schein's laboratory supply business, acquired Custom Automated Prosthetics in June 2016.
 The acquisition enabled Henry Schein to expand its prosthetic offerings.

-In the UK, Henry Schein owns Kent Express dental supplies, a mail order supplier of dental products and small equipment.
+In August 2019, Henry Schein acquired a majority equity stake in Cliniclands, a distributor serving dental practices throughout Sweden, Denmark, and Norway.

+In May 2021, Henry Schein announced it acquired an 80% ownership position in Jarvis Analytics, a software company that develops comprehensive data analytics tools for dental practitioners.

+In June 2021, Henry Schein acquired a 70% ownership position in eAssist Dental Solutions (eAssist), the developer of a virtual dental billing outsourcing service.

+In August 2022, Henry Schein acquired Midway Dental Supply, a full-service dental distributor serving across the Midwestern United States.

+In January 2023, Henry Schein announced its subsidiary, eAssist Dental Solutions (eAssist), acquired a majority interest in Unitas PPO Solutions (Unitas), a service provider that works with dental practices to assess their commercial insurance participation, set competitive fee-for-service rates, and negotiate contracted reimbursement with commercial insurers.

+In July 2024, Henry Schein acquired abc dental AG, a full-service dental distributor offering consumables, equipment, and technical service to general practitioners, specialists, and dental laboratories in Switzerland.

+Henry Schein One

+In July 2018, Henry Schein and Internet Brands completed a joint venture to form Henry Schein One.
+The new company delivers integrated dental technology to help improve practice management and marketing as well as patient communication.

+In July 2019, Henry Schein One acquired Elite Computer Italia S.r.L.
+(Elite), a full-service software company that delivers practice management solutions to dental practices in Italy.

+In November 2022, Henry Schein One announced a partnership with VideaHealth, a dental AI platform.
+As a result, Henry Schein One introduced Dentrix Detect AI, an AI-enabled X-Ray analysis tool.
+The integration with VideaHealth’s FDA-cleared computer-assisted detection (CADe) device can help oral health professionals use AI in dental practices.

+In December 2023, Henry Schein One was named to Utah Business Magazine’s Best Companies to Work For list.